 If you buy the ‘dollar-store-type’ roller cover and brush, you’ll wish you didn’t: the roller covers will shed lint and the brushes loose bristles.
 Ours never do.

 2. The method: This is at least 3x faster than you go now

 - Before you paint, prep is key: jump to the prep info below for painting wood trim or painting trim in any condition.

 - Here is the biggest tip I can give anyone—don’t brush trim paint!
-Roll out a section of your workpiece with a normal short-nap roller cover you might also use for walls.
+Roll out a section of your workpiece with a normal short-nap roller cover (seen above) you might also use for walls.
 We prefer the wool/poly blend: wool absorbs and poly gives long life.

 - With Benjamin Moore’s Advance paint, you can just roll.
 No brush needed except where the roller cannot reach.

 - That’s it.
 Easy cleanup info is just below.

 Not only is this method far faster than just brushing, but because it goes so fast, you don’t see ‘lap marks’ where the new wetter section overlaps the last now drying section.
 When brushing you are going slower and you see more overlap marks.
 When dry, these lap marks can be seen: not the method for painting wood trim.